The Virtuous Sin: Critical reception

 Mordaunt Hall of the New York Times called the film "a clever comedy with a splendid performance by Walter Huston" and added, "There is a constant fund of interest in this picture's action.
 It is one of those rare offerings in which youth takes a back seat.

 George Cukor's reflection in 1972

 In the book On Cukor, director George Cukor confided to biographer Gavin Lambert: "It wasn't much good.
 I'd be in great shock if they [film restorationists & historians] rescued this one.
 I remember that I enjoyed working with Kay Francis and Walter Huston, though."

 Preservation status

 A complete print of this film is held by the UCLA Film and Television Archive.
-However, the UCLA archive's website says the print is too shrunken for projection.
+However, the UCLA archive's website says the print is too shrunk for projection.